pulp/pulp_puppet/docs/tech-reference/type.rst

  Short description of the module, 1 line only.

 ``tag_list``
  List of tags assigned to this module on Puppet Forge.
+This is an empty list if there are no tags.